calvinckho/capacitor-jitsi-meet/android/README.md

     ...
 ```

-Also, replace the line implementation 'ionic-team:capacitor-android:1+' with:
+In older capacitor versions, replace the line implementation 'ionic-team:capacitor-android:1+' with:

 ```gradle
 dependencies {